-Choosing museums to visit in Paris can be a bit overhelwming, specially when you realise that they are more than 130!
-Most of these museums are not only important due to their masterpieces, but they are also considered historical landmarks in Paris, some of them, like the Louvre Museums is located in the sumptuous building that used to house the french royal family, before being turned into, what is today, the biggest museum in the world.
+Choosing museums to visit in Paris can be a bit overwhelming, especially when you realize that they are more than 130!
+Most of these museums are not only important due to their masterpieces, but they are also considered historical landmarks in Paris, some of them, like the Louvre Museums is located in the sumptuous building that used to house the French royal family, before being turned into, what is today, the biggest museum in the world.

 Others, like the Petit Palais, were built for the 1900’s Universal Exhibition and are one of the few buildings built to the event that were not destroyed after the fair, and are still being used today, housing the City of Paris Museum of Fine Arts.

-Indeed there are museums for all kind of people and all kind of interests.
-To visit all of them you would need a lot of time, but if you are visit Paris for just few days, you might want to pick the most important and famous ones, and make a quick visit.
-To help you choosing the must visit museum in Paris, here goes a list of 10 museums you just can’t miss!
+Indeed, in Paris, there are museums for all kind of people and all kind of interests.
+To visit all of them you would need a lot of time, but if you are visit Paris for just a few days, you might want to pick the most important and famous ones and make a quick visit.
+To help you choose the must-visit museums in Paris, here goes a list of 10 museums you just can’t miss!

 Well, we can classify Orsay as the second most important museum in Paris.
 Housing important pieces such as The Gleaners by Millet, Whistler’s Mother by James McNeil Whistler, Bal du Moulin de la Galette by Renoir , and Self-Portrait by Van Gogh, Orsay has a heavy weight in the artistic world.